 Post and beam in the in the Capt.
 Joseph Gould house

-Kitchen rear wall, several ornamental posts in the Capt.
+Ornamental posts in the rear kitchen wall of the Capt.
 Joseph Gould house are very similar to posts in the 1675-1693 Stanley-Lake house in Topsfield, the “1675” Jonathan Corwin house in Salem, and the 1679 Balch house in Beverly.

 Summer beam, rear kitchen in the Capt.
 Joseph Gould house

 John Gould inherited part of the 3000 acres of land owned by his father Zaccheus Gould (1589-1668), whose home is believed to have been nearby on Washington St., and was already an important citizen of the town of Topsfield.
 During the Revolution of 1686 for which Ipswich claims fame, Capt.
 John Gould was imprisoned for opposing Gov. Andros.
-He served as selectman, and gave a depositoin agains Sarah Wilds, his neighbor, who was hung as a witch during the Salem hysteria.
+He served as a selectman and gave a deposition against Sarah Wilds, his neighbor, who was hung as a witch during the Salem hysteria.
 Capt.
 John Gould and his wife Sarah (Baker) Gold conveyed their farmlands to their five sons.

 Capt.
 Joseph Gould (1677-1753)

 Joseph, who married Priscilla Perkins, received the homestead.
-Like his father, he served as selectman, and was elected to the General Court for seven terms.
+Like his father, he served as a selectman and was elected to the General Court for seven terms.
 In his will, dated March 1753, Capt.
-Gould gave his household goods to his wife, and one third of the use of the estate, as was customary at the time, with “the liberty of the Great Room in my Dwelling House and the improvement of half the cellar und Said Room.”
+Gould gave his household goods to his wife, and one-third of the use of the estate, as was customary at the time, with “the liberty of the Great Room in my Dwelling House and the improvement of half the cellar and Said Room.”

 Major Joseph Gould (1726-1803)